likai1993/Commands/README.md

 # Here are some useful Shell commands.
-Here I take some notes just in case of oblivous.
+Take some notes just in case of oblivous.
 1. For processing a log file in batching, you may need to use commands like grep, zgrep, cat, head, tail, awk.
 1.1 Accumuate a column($1 represent the first column) in a file.
 ```bash